 플레쉬

 A flèche is a cycling event, the term is derived from Flèche Velocio, which is Italian for 'speed arrow'.
 It differs from the more common brevets, as it is a team event.
-The object of a flèche is to ride the maximum distance (with a minumum of 360 km) in a fixed time, usually 24 hours, and usually finishing at or near a specified location, riding a route that the team has specified before the start.
+The object of a flèche is to ride a maximum distance (with a minumum of 360 km) in a fixed time, usually 24 hours, and usually finishing at or near a specified location, riding a route that the team has specified before the start.
 Different teams can not follow the same route.
-Teams usually comprise up to five riders, of which three must finish in order to complete the flèche.
-Flèche rules dictate a mandatory 22 hour control (the last control), at least 25 km from the finish location.
+Teams have a maximum of five riders, of which three must finish in order to succesfully complete the flèche.

 History of the flèche